Siftah/get_iplayer/install/githeadunix.md

 2. Back up and replace existing CLI

 	You may run the CLI from the download location.
-If you wish to replace your existing get_iplayer installation, proceed from step #2 in the CLI [manual installation procedure](manual) after first backing up your existing CLI.
+If you wish to replace your existing get_iplayer installation, proceed from step #2 in the CLI [[manual installation procedure|manual]] after first backing up your existing CLI.

 	If you are replacing a package installation, it is recommended that you first remove the get_iplayer package (but leave external programs installed), then follow the manual installation procedure to install the Git HEAD version to /usr/local/bin (or similar).